-- The Diocese has also taken a lead on calling for disinvestment from fossil fuels.
-This achievement was announced by Bishop Steven as part of an Anglican Communion webinar in March 2021.
+- The Diocese has also taken a lead on calling for and disinvesting from fossil fuels.

 In January 2020 the Diocese launched a major new climate change task group under the leadership of Bishop Olivia.
 The task force, which first met in Autumn 2019, includes specialists on climate change as well as key stakeholders from across the Diocese.
 The group has embarked on an intensive programme of work that will help us arrive at what we can all do at a national, diocesan, parish and individual level to address the climate emergency and arrive at our goal of reaching net zero (see next section).

 In addition to the 2020-2024 net zero actions, there are ten areas of activity that the task group is currently focussed on.